 The IRS make you accountable for understanding and complying with your federal income tax responsibilities.
 IRS requirements may feel unfair, or complicated but failure to comply with the law could result in fines or in denial of immigration benefits.

-The Office of International Student and Scholar Services cannot offer tax advice.
+The Office for International Education cannot offer tax advice.
 They are not experts in tax law.
 They will not assist you in completing your tax forms.
 The information below is intended to serve as a guide only and is not meant to be considered legal advice for your specific situation.

 It is important to understand whether or not you are considered to be a resident or a nonresident alien for tax purposes.
 Keep in mind this is different from being a resident alien vs. a nonimmigrant under the immigration laws.
 The following charts are taken from the Internal Revenue Service's 2016 VITA/TCE Publication 4011 Foreign Student and Scholar Text for use in preparing Tax Year 2016 Returns for Nonresident Aliens

 If you work in the United States, your employer is required to report your earnings to the Internal Revenue Service.
 The employer is also responsible for withholding certain taxes from your pay and forwarding them to the U.S. government on your behalf.
 At the start of your employment, you are required to complete certain tax forms to help the employer determine how much should be taken out of your paycheck for taxes.
 It is important to work with the payroll office when completing these forms.